Luligu/matterbridge-home-assistant-addon/README.md

 It allows you to run Matterbridge as an Home Assistant Add-on.

-All Matterbridge features are correctly working in the official add-on (you can now update Matterbridge itself or the plugins without issues).
+All Matterbridge features are correctly working in the official add-on (e.g. you can update Matterbridge itself or the plugins without issues).

 The Matterbridge storage and the Matterbridge plugins storage persist when you update the Add-on, rebuild or restart it.